To Lead or to Follow? Adaptive Robot Task Planning in Human-Robot Collaboration

-We utilized the GUROBI mathematical optimization solver, imposing a time limit to terminate the solver if it continues searching for additional solutions.
+After reformulating the task allocation and task scheduling problems, including their constraints, into mixed-integer linear programs, we utilized the GUROBI mathematical optimization solver, imposing a time limit to terminate the solver if it continues searching for additional solutions.
 We adopted a warm-start approach, providing the solver with a partially valid initial solution derived from the previous step's solution.
 Consequently, for the initial step, we could solve the problem offline.